Dresden Engineering Program

 CAS MA 226: Differential Equations (4)

-(Prerequisite: CAS MA 225 or MA 230.)
+(Prerequisite: CAS MA 225 or MA 230, or the equivalent.)
 First-order linear and separable equations.
 Second-order equations and first-order systems.
 Linear equations and linearization.
 Numerical and qualitative analysis.
 Laplace transforms.
 Applications and modeling of real phenomena throughout.
 (Cannot be taken for credit in addition to CAS MA 231.)
 Syllabus

 CAS MA 242: Linear Algebra (4)

-(Prerequisite: CAS MA 122, CAS MA 124, CAS MA 127, or CAS MA 129.
+(Prerequisite: CAS MA 122, CAS MA 124, CAS MA 127, or CAS MA 129, or the equivalent.
 Offered on an enrollment basis.)
 Matrix algebra, solution of linear systems, determinants, Gaussian elimination, fundamental theory, row-echelon form.
 Vector spaces, bases, norms.
 Computer methods.
 Eigenvalues and eigenvectors, canonical decomposition.
 Applications to differential and difference equation problems.
 (Cannot be taken for credit in addition to CAS MA 142 or ENG EK 102.)
 Antje Noack.
 Syllabus

 CAS PY 313: Waves and Modern Physics (4)

 (Prerequisites: CAS PY 211, CAS PY 212 and CAS MA 124, or the equivalent.)
-Focuses on waves and physical optics, relativistic mechanics, experimental foundations of quantum mechanics, atomic structure, physics of molecules and solids, atomic nuclei, and elementary particles.
-Taught in English.
-Freiesleben.
-Syllabus Lecture Schedule
+Waves and physical optics, relativistic mechanics, experimental foundations of quantum mechanics, atomic structure, physics of molecules and solids, atomic nuclei, and elementary particles.
+Syllabus

 ENG BE 209: Principles of Molecular Cell Biology and Biotechnology (4)

 (Prerequisites: high school biology and at least one semester of college chemistry.)
 For biomedical engineers.
 Principles of cell and molecular biology and biochemistry emphasizing biomolecules, the flow of genetic information, cell structure and function, and cell regulation.
 Three hours lecture, three hours lab.
-2nd semester only.
-Course Syllabus Lab Syllabus
+Syllabus

 ENG ME 304: Energy and Thermodynamics (4)

 (Prerequisite: CAS PY 211.
-Corequisite: CAS MA 225.
+Corequisite: CAS MA 225 or the equivalent.
 Offered on an enrollment basis.)
 Macroscopic treatment of the fundamental concepts of thermodynamic systems.
 Zeroth, first, and second laws; properties of simple compressible substances; entropy; energy availability; ideal gas mixtures and psychrometrics; and thermodynamic cycles.
 Application to engines, refrigeration systems, and energy conversion.
 Includes lab.
 Syllabus

 ENG EK 307: Electric Circuits (4)

-(Prerequisite: ENG EK 125.
+(Prerequisite: ENG EK 127.
 Corequisite: CAS MA 226, or the equivalent.)
 Introduction to electric circuit analysis and design; voltage, current, and power; element I-V curves, circuit laws, and theorems; energy storage; frequency domain, frequency response, transient response, sinusoidal steady state and transfer functions; and operational amplifiers, design.
 Includes lab.
-Taught in English.
-Schwarz.
-Syllabus Course Schedule
+Syllabus

 Download a description of the Dresden Engineering Program.